dnsimple/dnsimple-support/content/articles/account-invoice-history.md

 ## Retrying failed payments {#retrying}

 While our system occasionally retries failed invoices automatically, you may want to manually retry your own invoices.
-The steps are as follows:

 <div class="section-steps" markdown="1">
 ##### To retry a failed invoice

 1. Access your [account's invoice history](#viewing).
 1. Locate failed invoices in your history, highlighted in red.
-1. Click the retry button on your failed invoice.
+1. Click the **retry** button on your failed invoice.

     ![Retry Button](/files/account-billing-retry-button.png)
 </div>